-Foundation courses: To support participants with non-business first degrees and backgrounds, the new MBA and EMBA introduced six optional courses (1.5 credits each) and an integrating case study (1 credit) prior to the commencement of the MBA programmes.
-The aim is to bring students up to a required minimum level of competencies, so that the learning experience of business experienced participants in the graduate MBA programmes is not compromised.
+Foundation courses: To support participants with non-business first degrees and backgrounds, the MBA introduced six optional courses (1.5 credits each) and an integrating case study (1 credit) prior to the commencement of the MBA programmes.
+The aim is to bring students up to the required minimum level of competencies, so that the learning experience of business experienced participants in the graduate MBA programmes is not compromised.
 These courses are: Principles and Practices of Management, Principles of Marketing, Quantitative Analysis for Business, Information Technology for Managers, Economic Concepts for Management.

-Core Programme Structure (for the EMBA)
+Core Programme Structure (for the EMBA) COURSE LISTING

-- 3 credits eachFIN791 Advanced Corporate Finance
+- 3 credits each